Peter Chol

-Chuol Peter Bentiu Danhier (born 23 October 1994) is a South Sudanese footballer who plays as a midfielder for Premier League club El Merriekh Bentiu and the South Sudan national team.
+Chuol Peter Bentiu Danhier (born 23 October 1994) is a footballer who plays as a midfielder for South Sudan Premier League (SSPL) club El Merriekh Bentiu and the South Sudan national team.
+He is South Sudan's most capped player at an international level, with 46 caps for the senior national team.

 International career

 Chol capped for South Sudan at senior level during the 2019 Africa Cup of Nations qualification Group C.